The Silver Community

-Since NYU Silver’s founding, nearly 19,000 alums have elevated lives around the world, addressing the concerns of those who are most vulnerable.
+Since NYU Silver’s founding, more than 20,000 alumni have elevated lives around the world, addressing the concerns of those who are most vulnerable.
 Many of our alumni also remain actively engaged with the School, nurturing current students as field instructors, adjunct faculty, presenters at career and professional development programs, mentors in the job search, and more.

 Giving the Priceless Gift of Time

-“The beauty of NYU is that you’re still connected even after you graduate,” explained Erica Sandoval, LMSW, MSW ’11, the Senior Director of Strategic Partnerships at enCourage Kids Foundation and President of the National Association of Social Workers, NYC Chapter.
+“The beauty of NYU is that you’re still connected even after you graduate,” explained Erica Sandoval, LMSW, MSW ’11, the Founder of Sandoval CoLab, creator and editor of Latinx in Social Work, and President of the National Association of Social Workers, NYC Chapter.
 She is a Field Instructor for our students, has been a guest speaker in Dr. Linda Lausell Bryant’s community organizing class, and is working with our Director of Diversity, Equity, and Inclusion and Associate Directors of Career and Professional Development and Inclusive Engagement and Student Life to support efforts to create better experiences for students of color.
 Said Erica, “I love giving back with time, which is so priceless.”

 Training MSW Students for Social and Political Action